Used by 20,000+ creators

 Quick answers about workflow, realism, and export decisions.

-What makes a fake X DM look realistic?
+What makes a fake X chat look realistic?

 Usually it is the account context.
-Believable X DMs match profile style, badge usage, and tone to the kind of person or brand that would really use the platform that way.
+Believable X chats match profile style, badge usage, handle format, and tone to the kind of person or brand that would really use the platform that way.

 Is this useful for creator outreach and campaign mockups?

 Yes.
-X DM screenshots work well for creator outreach, founder-style launches, pitch decks, and commentary-led social concepts.
+X chat screenshots work well for creator outreach, founder-style launches, pitch decks, and commentary-led social concepts.

-Should I use verified badges in every X DM screenshot?
+Should I use verified badges in every X chat screenshot?

 No. They help only when the scene calls for them.
 Overusing badges usually makes the mockup feel more artificial.

-Should I export X DMs as PNG or MP4?
+Should I export X chats as screenshots or videos?

 Use PNG for screenshots, deck assets, and social mockups.
-Use MP4 when the pacing of the conversation or the message reveal matters in the final edit.
+Use video when the pacing of the conversation or the message reveal matters in the final edit.

 Ready in under 2 minutes